amperity/amperity-docs/shared/destination_settings.rst

 .. setting-the-trade-desk-offline-tracking-tag-name-start

-TEMP: "The tracking tag name to associate your offline events with."
+The name of the tracking tag for which offline events are associated.

 .. setting-the-trade-desk-offline-tracking-tag-name-end